-“Licence End Date” As specified in the Specific Conditions.
+“Licence End Date” As specified in the Specific Terms.

 “Parties” RFA and the Client.

-“Payment” The payment(s) to be made by the Client to RFA as specified in condition 11 of the Specific Conditions (SOW).
+“Payment” The payment(s) to be made by the Client to RFA as specified in clause 11 of the Specific Terms.

-“Permitted Purposes” The purposes for which the Client is authorised to use the Deliverables as specified in the Specific Conditions.
+“Permitted Purposes” The purposes for which the Client is authorised to use the Deliverables as specified in the Specific Terms.

-“Personal Data” As defined in the DP Act, provided that for the purposes of this Agreement it shall also be interpreted in accordance with clause 6.2 and condition 13 of the Specific Conditions.
+“Personal Data” As defined in the DP Act, provided that for the purposes of this Agreement it shall also be interpreted in accordance with clause 6.2 and clause 13 of the Specific Terms.

-“Specific Conditions” The term relates either to the Statement of Work and /or the Order Form both of which provide the details of the Deliverables to be supplied to the Client which form part of the main agreement to which these Standard Terms and Conditions are the Schedule.
-References in this Agreement to “conditions” are to the numbered conditions within the Specific Conditions.
+“Specific Terms” Provide the details of the Deliverables to be supplied to the Client which form part of the main agreement to which these Standard Terms and Clauses are the Schedule.
+References in this Agreement to “clauses” are to the numbered clauses within the Specific Terms.

-“Standard Terms and Conditions” The terms and conditions for supply of the Deliverables to the Client which are set out in this Schedule to the Specific Conditions.
-References in this Agreement to “clauses” are to the numbered clauses within the Standard Terms and Conditions.
+“Standard Terms and Clauses” The terms and clauses for supply of the Deliverables to the Client which are set out in this Schedule to the Specific Terms.
+References in this Agreement to “clauses” are to the numbered clauses within the Standard Terms and Clauses.

 “Term” The period between the Commencement Date and the later of: